How to get a Florida Resale Certificate [2023 Guide]

 What is a Resale Certificate?

 When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
 The sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
-The collected sales tax is then sent by the retailer to the Florida Department of Revenue.
+The collected state sales tax is then sent by the retailer to the Florida Department of Revenue.

 The sales tax exemption is only intended to be used for tangible personal property that will be resold and not intended for the tax-free purchase of items used in normal business operations such as paper, pens, etc.

-Before a business starts selling products or providing taxable services, they must first get a Florida Sales Tax Permit from the Florida Department of Revenue.
-The Sales Tax Permit is sometimes referred to as a seller’s permit, sales tax certificate, sales tax number, or sales tax license.
+Before a business starts selling products or providing taxable services, it must first get a Florida Sales Tax Permit from the Florida Department of Revenue.
+The Sales Tax Permit is sometimes referred to as a seller’s permit, sales tax certificate, resale license, sales tax number, or sales tax license.

 The Sales Tax Permit and Resale Certificate are commonly thought of as the same thing but they are actually two separate documents.
 The Sales Tax Permit allows a business to sell and collect sales tax from taxable products and services in the state, while the Resale Certificate allows the retailer to make tax-exempt purchases for products they intend to resell.

 After registering for the Sales Tax Permit, the Department of Revenue provides a Florida Certificate of Registration (Form DR-11) and Florida Annual Resale Certificate for Sales Tax (Form DR-13) to provide to the vendor.

 Does a Florida Resale Certificate expire?

 Florida Resale Certificates expire each year on December 31.
 Active businesses will have their certificate automatically reissued by the Florida Department of Revenue.

 Are sellers required to accept resale certificates?